 A key tool in the proof of a similar result for the BEM in \cite{FM18} was the use of properties of the (single- or double-layer) potentials or, more precisely, a Caccioppoli type inequality.
 This interior regularity result allowed us to control derivatives of the potentials.

-For the fractional Laplacian a similar idea can be employed, where the role of the potential is replaced by the Caffarelli-Silvestre extension problem, cf., \cite{CafSil07}: The fractional Laplacian can be understood as a Dirichlet-to-Neumann operator of a degenerate elliptic PDE on a half space in $\R^{d+1}$: Given $v \in \widetilde{H}^s(\Omega)$, let $U = U(x,\mathcal{Y})$ solve for $s = 1-2\alpha \in (-1,1)$
+For the fractional Laplacian a similar idea can be employed, where the role of the potential is taken by the Caffarelli-Silvestre extension problem \cite{CafSil07}, i.e., the fractional Laplacian can be understood as a Dirichlet-to-Neumann operator of a degenerate elliptic PDE on a half space in $\R^{d+1}$: Given $v \in \widetilde{H}^s(\Omega)$, let $U = U(x,\mathcal{Y})$ solve for $\alpha = 1-2s \in (-1,1)$

 (The solution $U$ is unique by requiring $U$ to be in the Beppo-Levi space ${\mathcal B}^1_\alpha(\R^d \times \R^+)$ introduced below.)
 Then, the fractional Laplacian can be recovered as the Neumann data of the extension problem in the sense of distributions, \cite[Thm.~{3.1}]{CafSil07,cabre-sire14}: